sinju-pau/Machine-Learning-Clustering-Association-Recommendation-system-Tasks/README.md

 3. Anomaly Detection systems to identify the odd-one-out data
 4. Recommender systems for giving recommendations to customers based on their ratings and likings of particular events

-Some projects are also given on Cross-Validation and Dimensionality Reduction approaches
+Some projects are also given on Cross-Validation and Dimensionality Reduction approaches: